miku/productivego/Slides.md

 > In this article, I’ll describe the changing face of hardware, why it suddenly
 > does matter to software, and how specifically the concurrency
-> revolutionmatters to you and is going to change the way you will likely be
+> revolution matters to you and is going to change the way you will likely be
 > writing software in the future.

 Interestingly, Go has concurrency support built into the language.
 The keyword